 Scrum

-While studying for and becoming a Certified Professional Scrum Master through scrum.org, I did a lot of writing - here's some notes!
+While studying for and becoming a Certified Professional Scrum Master through scrum.org, I did a bit of writing - here's some notes!

 TLDR